Recommendations

 Senior Film Conservator

-For those who were mesmerized by Is Conan Doyle Right?, a true Documentary masterpiece from 1923, the quest for comparable cinema becomes a journey through the fringes of film history.
+For those who were mesmerized by Is Conan Doyle Right?, a true Short masterpiece from 1923, the quest for comparable cinema becomes a journey through the fringes of film history.
 Our curated selection of recommendations echoes the very essence of Is Conan Doyle Right?.

 The legacy of Is Conan Doyle Right? is built upon its ability to create a hauntingly beautiful cinematic landscape.